 Black Bra And Panties: Mimi takes off her silver robe for these at the beginning of "Out Tonight" in the film adaptation.

 Book Ends: "December 24th, 9 PM, Eastern Standard Time..."

 Breakup Song: "Take Me or Leave Me".
 Joanne and Maureen fight during their engagement party and they end up calling off the engagement because of their clashing personalities.

-Cast Full of Gay: Joanne, Collins and Angel are gay; Maureen is bisexual; Mark, Roger, Mimi and Benny are straight.
+Cast Full of Gay: Joanne is gay (or possibly bi; we see her in a same-gender relationship and don't know her relationship history), Collins and Angel are some subtype of queer (who knows, thanks to Angel's Ambiguous Gender); Maureen is bisexual; Mark, Roger, Mimi and Benny are straight.

 Character Development: Roger defrosts, Mark is given some depth in "Halloween" and "Goodbye Love," Maureen gets a little less slutty and clingy after "Goodbye Love" (or at least, is willing to try harder to stay faithful to Joanne).